JexieWren/wordpress-chesapeake/construct-maintainable-react-admin-areas-with-wordpress.md

-# Crafting a Modular React Admin Dashboard with WordPress as a Headless CMS
+# Construct Maintainable React Admin Areas with WordPress as a Frontend-Independent Content Repository

 When I embarked on my journey as a web developer years ago, the prospect of building custom administrative interfaces felt like an insurmountable challenge.
 Developing modular, reusable components seemed like a sophisticated skill reserved for senior engineers at prominent agencies.